brown2020/heygen-api-demo/README.md

 ## Application Structure

-### Middleware
+### Middleware / Proxy

-The middleware uses [Clerk's middleware](https://clerk.dev/docs/nextjs) to protect specific routes.
-It checks if a route requires authentication and, if so, enforces the necessary protection.
+The application uses a `proxy.ts` file (formerly middleware) to integrate with [Clerk](https://clerk.dev/docs/nextjs) for protecting specific routes.
+It ensures that users are authenticated before accessing protected resources.

 ### State Management